y3owk1n/govim/README.md

 additional_clickable_roles = ["AXStaticText"]
 additional_scrollable_roles = ["AXGroup"]
 ignore_clickable_check = true # This will override the global ignore_clickable_check
-ignore_scrollable_check = true # This will override the global ignore_scrollable_check

-# ignore check per app role is useful in electron apps in my opinion
 ```

 **Example:** in `Chrome`, we can add support for tabgroups: